her0347/tecBot/README.md

 Feel free to either:
- make your own bot from this, with more prompts and answers, let me know to addd any more prompts.
+ make your own bot from this, with more prompts and answers, let me know to add any more prompts.